curipha/uilint/README.md

 1. Download this repository to your computer
 2. Run `make mo`

-Step 2 was failed (or simply forgot to do) if you see the following message.
+If you see the following message, step 2 was failed (or simply forgot to do).
-Please make sure `gettext` package is installed to your computer and re-run `make mo`.
+Please make sure `gettext` package is installed to your computer and run `make mo` again.

 ```
 FileNotFoundError: [Errno 2] No translation file found for domain: 'messages'